Download the Virginia Department of Corrections COVID-19 Early Release Plans:

 - The VADOC's extensive Medical Epidemic/Pandemic Sanitation Plan is in place to make certain that all Department facilities ensure accurate sanitation during this pandemic while utilizing appropriate chemicals and approved personal protective equipment.

-- VCE also manufactures cleaning supplies approved by the EPA for use in combating the coronavirus.
+- Virginia Correctional Enterprises manufactures both utility face masks and cleaning supplies approved by the EPA for use in combating the coronavirus, so there is no shortage of either in the facilities.

 - The VADOC has put in a source request for PPE with VDEM.